crane919/data-science-2025/data-science-curriculum-build/data-science-curriculum-build/challenges/c00-diamonds-assignment.md

 **Observations**:

 - Price generally increases with carat
-- Cut accounts for the difference in price of the same sized carat.
+- Cut accounts for some of the difference in price of the same sized carat.
 Better cut diamonds tend to cost more than their worse cut counter parts of the same carat.

 # Communication